Scree: Biotic weathering processes

 Freeze-thaw action of the entire lichen body due to microclimatic changes in moisture content can alternately cause thermal contraction and expansion, which also stresses the host rock.
 Lichen also produce a number of organic acids as metabolic byproducts.
 These often react with the host rock, dissolving minerals, and breaking down the substrate into unconsolidated sediments.

-Interactions with surrounding landscape
+Interaction with glaciers

 Scree often collects at the base of glaciers, concealing them from their environment.
 For example, Lech dl Dragon, in the Sella group of the Dolomites, is derived from the melting waters of a glacier and is hidden under a thick layer of scree.
 Debris cover on a glacier affects the energy balance and, therefore, the melting process.
 Whether the glacier ice begins melting more rapidly or more slowly is determined by the thickness of the layer of scree on its surface.

-The amount of energy reaching the surface of the ice below the debris can be estimated via the one-dimensional, homogeneous material assumption of Fourier's Law:
+The amount of energy reaching the surface of the ice below the debris can be estimated via the one-dimensional, homogeneous material assumption of Fourier's law: